Do you find yourself struggling to hear the TV, or understand what is being said at the movie theater?

 5. Home Theater Systems (Vocal Clarity Devices)

 As of right now the only home theater system (we recommend) which drastically improves sound clarity is the ZVOX AccuVoice SoundBase.
-(You can check out a comparison chart of the others here)

 The ZVOX SoundBase 450is a revolutionary surround sound system design.
 It produces rich, room-filling home theater sound without all the clutter of a traditional surround sound system.